My family home on Potomac St. in South St. Louis

 Tales from the Tracks and Beyond

-I was born on May 17, 1959, and for the first eighteen years of my life, I lived in a beat-up little house on the SouthSide of St. Louis.
-Five of us were crammed into two bedrooms and a single bathroom, an arrangement where privacy was not so much rare as nonexistent.
-You could hear everything and smell everything everywhere.
-If my old man let one rip in the back room, you might as well evacuate the house.
+I showed up on May 17, 1959, and spent the next eighteen years marooned in a beat-up little house on the Southside of St. Louis.
+Five of us squeezed into two bedrooms and a single, overworked bathroom, where privacy was as mythical as Bigfoot.
+Every cough, every shout, every suspicious noise carried through the thin walls like we were living inside a giant bullhorn.
+And if my old man let one rip in the back room, you might as well call FEMA — the whole house needed evacuating. ➡️ click for more

 Summer of '82